- Introduction: The Problem with Scripture Citation Searching

 Strategy 2: Using the Scripture Citation Index

 The Scripture Citation Index is a list of all the verse ranges cited on all the records in the database.
-The ATLA Religion Database allows you to browse this index and select any Scripture citations you deem relevant.
+Atla Religion Database allows you to browse this index and select any Scripture citations you deem relevant.
 Then, it will automatically construct a search that will display all the articles that are about any of the Scripture citations you chose.

 Pros: You can create a highly targeted search.